- What is aquaculture?

 Other drugs for fish may contain “chemical A” as the active ingredient; however, if they aren’t approved, conditionally approved, or indexed, they are unapproved animal drugs and not legally marketed.

-Does FDA assess the effect of aquaculture drugs on the environment?
+How does FDA evaluate the impact of aquaculture drugs on the environment?

-The National Environmental Policy Act requires FDA to assess how the environment will be affected if an animal drug is approved or indexed.
+Under the National Environmental Policy Act, FDA must consider how the environment will be affected if the agency approves, conditionally approves, or indexes an animal drug.
 This requirement applies to all animal drugs, including aquaculture drugs.

 In most cases for an aquaculture drug, the drug company prepares an environmental assessment to describe: